Harsh-Maheshwari/harsh-maheshwari.github.io/src/Insights/Evolving Insights/2022-12-15 Training a Neural Network.md

 ---
-title: Important Decisions while Training a Neural Network
+title: Training a Neural Network
 date: 2022-12-15 00:00:00
 description: We are here to help you optimise the way you do business and scale your business to the globe using Quality Data, Machine Learning and Automation.
 ---

-## General Advice
+## General advice
 General advice while training neural networks :

 - Increase complexity one at a time and always provide a hypothesis on how should the model react to the said change in complexity.
 And verify if the hypothesis is True or False and why.
 - Understand as many paterns as possible from the data using EDA and figure out which pattern is the model able to learn and why
 - Before extensive experimentation get a complete pipeline executed for small data and small model.
 The pipeline should be from getting raw data to finalising the techincal and business reports
 - Set up a full training + evaluation + testing skeleton and gain trust in the pipeline execution via a series of experiments with explicit hypotheses, losses and metrics visualizations, model predictions.
-- Follow Andrej Karpathy's [guide](http://karpathy.github.io/2019/04/25/recipe/) on basic steps

 ## Data Decisions
 ### Feature Engineering